In a first, leading Republicans call Biden president-elect

 Many Republicans are unwilling to declare Biden the winner for the same reasons they avoided standing up to Trump during his presidency.

-The president remains popular back home, and they are unwilling to cross him or risk public retribution from him on Twitter and beyond.
-As Trump prepares leave office, his supporters are voters lawmakers need for their own re-elections.
+The president remains popular back home, and they are reluctant to cross him or risk public retribution from him on Twitter and beyond.
+As Trump prepares to leave office, his supporters are voters lawmakers need for their own reelections.

 Rep. Alex Mooney, R-W.Va., introduced a resolution in Congress last week suggesting no one be declared president-elect until all investigations are completed.
 He proposed it after constituents confronted him last month demanding he do more to support Trump.